HefestusTec/bolinho/README.md

 * Run only the backend `npm run startEel`

+* Serve the full application `npm run serve`
+    > This command will start the eel as headless and start the web serve, it doesn't need to build the front end before executing. **Less performant**.

 * Run the full application `npm run start`
     > With this command it will first build the react front end, then run the python script.